techandsoftware/teletext/README.md

 * [@techandsoftware/teletext-plugin-smooth-mosaic](https://www.npmjs.com/package/@techandsoftware/teletext-plugin-smooth-mosaic) - render smooth mosaic graphics using a pixel art scaling algorithm instead of the usual block mosaics

+# Demos

+For a live demo, see https://teletextmoduledemo.robdev.org.uk/

+See the `demo` directory in the repo for examples of using with an ES6 module import or a UMD import.

 # Licensing

 The project is licensed under GNU Affero General Public License 3 ([AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.en.html)), or under a commercial software license ([LicenseRef-uk.ltd.TechAndSoftware-1.0](https://bitbucket.org/rahardy/teletext/src/HEAD/LICENSES/LicenseRef-uk.ltd.TechAndSoftware-1.0.txt)) if you have paid a licensing fee to Tech and Software Ltd. If you combine your own software with this package and distribute publically (whether via network access or not), the AGPL requires that your software is covered by AGPL; the commercial license does not have that requirement.
 In order to pay the fee for the commercial license, contact <techandsoftwareltd@outlook.com> for enquiries.
 The text of the licenses is in the `LICENSES` directory.